massar/misc/calendar.example.org/README.md

 You'll need to arrange the SSL certificates from a CA. Most CA's have proper details on how to request and setup these certificates, placing them in conf/ssl.{crt|key}.

+To generate the data/calendars.sqlite file, access https://calendar.example.org once.
+Then you should have a new data/calendars.sqlite file.
+Use the conf/adduser.sh script to add your first user.